Senior Vice President, Finance & Administration

 She oversees operations for the three Ceisler offices spread across the state, handling facilities, day-to-day operations, lease negotiations and use of office space.
 Cynthia ensures that Ceisler’s employees and visitors have a proper work environment.

-“Cynthia is the one here who makes sure the trains are all on schedule,” says Principal Larry Ceisler.
+“Cynthia is the one here who makes sure the trains are all on schedule,” says Founder Larry Ceisler.

 Prior to joining Ceisler Media in 2011, Cynthia was a Financial and Business Manager for several nonprofit and for-profit organizations.